The Queen of the Americas

 His frozen footsteps faltered in his dread,

-And so the Woman went to him instead.
+And so the Virgin went to him instead.

 The Woman says his uncle has been healed,